-- A faculty member will submit a formal request for sabbatical leave at least one year prior to the date said leave is to begin.
+- 1. A faculty member will submit a formal request for sabbatical leave at least one year prior to the date leave is expected to begin.
 This request, submitted initially to the Dean of the University, will contain a detailed statement of purposes for which leave is requested. - 2.
 A request for sabbatical leave must be approved by the Dean of the University, the Vice Provost for Regional Campuses and Continuing Education, the Provost, and the President of the University. - 3.
-If request for sabbatical leave is approved, the faculty member will be required to sign a statement agreeing to return to the position at the University for at least one academic year at the end of the leave period.
-If the faculty member does not choose to return, for whatever reason, the faculty member will be liable to the University of South Carolina for the full amount of monies received during this period of sabbatical leave.
+If the request for sabbatical leave is approved, the faculty member will be required to sign a statement to the effect that the member agrees to return to the same position at the University for at least one academic year at the end of the leave period.
+If the faculty member does not choose to return for whatever reason, that member will be liable to the University of South Carolina for the full amount paid during the period of sabbatical leave.
 However, in the event of death or permanent disability due to ill health or accident while on sabbatical leave, the University will not exercise its right of repayment. - 4.
-A faculty member returning from sabbatical leave will be required to submit a report describing research, scholarship, or other creative accomplishments which occurred during the sabbatical.
-This report will be submitted through the usual administrative channels to the Vice Provost for Regional Campuses and Continuing Education not more than three months after the faculty member returns to the University.
-If the faculty member fails to submit a written report within the allotted time or if, after consultation with the Dean of the University, the Vice Provost judges that the faculty member has made inadequate use of the sabbatical period, the faculty member may be required to refund all or part of the monies received from the University of South Carolina while on sabbatical leave. - No campus may have more than ten percent of its faculty on sabbatical leave in any given major semester (fall or spring).
-In units where there are fewer than ten eligible faculty, only one department member may be on leave in any given major semester.
+A faculty member returning from sabbatical leave shall submit a written report of research or other scholarly or creative accomplishments within three months after returning to the University.
+This report will be submitted through the usual administrative channels to the Vice Provost and Executive Dean for Regional Campuses and Continuing Education and the Provost, with a written evaluation of whether or not adequate use was made of the time allotted.
+If the faculty member fails to submit a written report within the allotted time or if, after consultation with the Dean of the University, the Vice Provost and/or the Provost judge that the faculty member has made inadequate use of the sabbatical period, the faculty member

+- may be required to refund all or part of the monies received from the University while on sabbatical leave. - 5.
+No campus may have more than ten percent of its faculty on sabbatical leave in any given major semester (fall or spring).
+In units where there are fewer than ten eligible faculty, only one department member may be on leave in any given semester.
 Any deviation from this policy may be made only under the most exceptional circumstances.